Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

-\item \emph{Red} strings $\str[r]_{1},\dots,\str[r]_{\ell}$ such that $\str[r]_{k}$ is a $\rho_{k}$-string with $\str[r]_k(t)=(t\kappa_{k}^{\prime}+(1-t)\kappa_k,t)$, for $t\in[0,1]$ and $1\leq k\leq\ell$.
+\item \emph{Red} strings $\str[r]_{1},\dots,\str[r]_{\ell}$ such that $\str[r]_{k}$ is a $\rho_{k}$-string with $\str[r]_{k}(t)=(t\nu_{k}+(1-t)\kappa_{k},t)$, for $t\in[0,1]$ and $1\leq k\leq\ell$.

-\item Solid strings can be decorated with finitely many dots, and ghost strings with finitely many ghost dots, such that a dot appears at position $\str(t)$ if and only if ghost dots appear at positions $\str[g]_{\epsilon}(t)$, for all relevant edges $\epsilon\in E$. \end{enumerate} \end{Definition}
+\item Solid strings can be decorated with finitely many dots, and ghost strings with finitely many ghost dots, such that a dot appears at position $\str(t)$ if and only if a ghost dot appear at position $\str[g]_{\epsilon}(t)$ on the corresponding ghost string, for each relevant edge $\epsilon\in E$.